somedatapacket/docs.humio.com/content/integrations/platform-integrations/aws-cloudwatch.md

 ### CloudwatchBackfiller
 This will run if you have set `HumioSubscriptionBackfiller` to `true` when executing the CloudFormation template.
-This function will paginate through your existing Cloudwatch log groups and subscribe the CloudwatchIngester to every single one.
+This function will paginate through your existing CloudWatch log groups and subscribe the CloudwatchIngester to every single one.